kamrenz/bootstrap-grid/README.md

 Who needs all of [Bootstrap](http://getbootstrap.com/)?
 A lot of times a project only needs its grid.
 Here is the grid available in CSS and Less.

 # What is this?
 Included is a breakdown of Bootstrap.
-The [Bootstrap mixins](https://github.com/twbs/bootstrap/tree/master/less/mixins) and [Bootstrap components](https://github.com/twbs/bootstrap/tree/master/less) have been taken out to simplify utilizing the Bootstrap grid.
+The [Bootstrap mixins](https://github.com/twbs/bootstrap/tree/master/less/mixins) and [Bootstrap components](https://github.com/twbs/bootstrap/tree/master/less) have been extracted to simplify utilizing the Bootstrap grid.

 # Transpiling Less
 If you need to work with this in more depth the Less files are included along with a [Grunt file](http://gruntjs.com/).
 Running `grunt` from the a terminal will transpile all the Less files into CSS.